postolache-andreea-miruna/3DMP/Horse automata/README.md

  #### I made a sketch for each spacer and extruded it.

 - body:

 			- body front

-		        - body back
+			- body behind

 			- cam front

+			- cam froont behind

+			- cam rear face

-		        - cam rear
+		        - cam rear behind

 			- gear idler- circle-shaped middle

+			- gear idler- circle-shaped middle L

 			- gear idler- hexagon-shaped middle

+			- gear idler- hexagon-shaped middle L

 			- gear worm

+ #### To make the body front I made measurements on the component from the initial mechanism and I created the sketch, after which I extruded it.
+Before extruding it, I made a copy of the component to have the body behind it.
+  #### To make the front cams, I made three sketches as follows: one of the hexagon type that I extruded, one circular on the surface of the hexagon and the third one is the outer circle.
+Cam front differs from cam rear by the size of the outer circle.

 - front legs:
 		         - support upper leg front left